-This is the largest residence on campus at 10,768 sq m.
-The solar panel on its roof is used for domestic hot water preheat.
+This 7,408 sq m building was completed in 2009, and is built to LEED® Gold standard.
+2009, and is built of the scale of the scale niCoLA student residenCe This is the largest residence on campus 10,768 sq m.
+The solar panel on its roo used for domestic hot water preheat.